lunalite/OODP-assignment/README.md

 ####Edit 06/04/16 - HD
 - Changed roomNo string to 0203 instead of 02-03 according to requirements.
 - Added payment class instantiation for those already occupied in currentDay
+- Added order code implementation for room service
+- Added checking of orders for room service
+- Added removing of orders for room service
+- Added enum type for roomServiceOrderStatus for safety reason

 Required
 - Need to implement the creation of order code for each room service order under RoomServiceOrder.java